-In connection with the consummation of the HEP Merger Transaction, we amended the HEP Credit Agreement to, among other things, (a) provide a guaranty from us and terminate all guarantees from subsidiaries of HEP, (b) amend the definition of "Investment Grade Rating" (as defined in the HEP Credit Agreement) to reference the credit rating of our senior unsecured indebtedness, (c) eliminate the requirement to deliver separate audited and unaudited financial statements for HEP and its subsidiaries and only provide certain segment-level reporting for HEP with any compliance certificate delivered in accordance with the HEP Credit Agreement and (d) amend certain covenants to eliminate certain restrictions on (i) amendments to intercompany contracts, (ii) transactions with us and our subsidiaries and (iii) investments in and contributions, dividends, transfers and distributions to us and our subsidiaries.
+In connection with the consummation of the HEP Merger Transaction, we amended the HEP Credit Agreement to, among other things, (a) provide a guaranty from us and terminate all guaranties from subsidiaries of HEP, (b) amend the definition of "Investment Grade Rating" (as defined in the HEP Credit Agreement) to reference the credit rating of our senior unsecured indebtedness, (c) eliminate the requirement to deliver separate audited and unaudited financial statements for HEP and its subsidiaries and only provide certain segment-level reporting for HEP with any compliance certificate delivered in accordance with the HEP Credit Agreement and (d) amend certain covenants to eliminate certain restrictions on (i) amendments to intercompany contracts, (ii) transactions with us and our subsidiaries and (iii) investments in and contributions, dividends, transfers and distributions to us and our subsidiaries.

-During the three months ended March 31, 2024, we had net repayments of \$61.5 million under the HEP Credit Agreement.
-At March 31, 2024, HEP was in compliance with all of its covenants, had outstanding borrowings of \$394.0 million and no outstanding letters of credit under the HEP Credit Agreement.
+During the ~~three~~ six months ended March 31, 2024 June 30, 2024, we had net repayments of ~~\$61.5 million~~ \$105.5 million under the HEP Credit Agreement.
+At March 31, 2024 June 30, 2024, ~~HEP was~~ we were in compliance with all of its covenants, had outstanding borrowings of ~~\$394.0 million~~ \$350.0 million and no outstanding letters of credit under the HEP Credit Agreement.